By Tristan Rees, senior director of technology

 At Egencia, we know where the data’s coming from so we know it’s high quality.
-Some might come from us, some from Expedia, and some from your historical usage of our services.
+Some might come from us from your historical usage of our services.
 We don’t have to fill in data gaps with guesses at what’s missing.
 For the travel manager, there is no black box that needs to be trusted.
 You have the ability to know why something was created for you.

 For instance, the data that is most predictive in our hotel sort models include: Historical traveler booking, co-worker historical booking, a traveler’s loyalty program, traveler’s searching for distance to a hotel, and negotiated rates, which helps to increase compliance.
 This is one small slice of the data we use to power our alogrithms to give traveler’s personalized hotel options.

 Back on the road to Frankfurt